 This course is designed to give the student practical experience to enter the job market.
 Students will be required to complete 135 documented hours of work as an intern in the information technology department of a company, institution, or organization.

-Prerequisite(s): 30 credits toward major
+Prerequisite(s): 30 credits toward major Corequisite(s): none

 CMPT 235 Senior Seminar